rgalanakis/robgforpps/_pages/meet-rob.md

 Seeing how this one relatively inexpensive thing &mdash; an electric cargo bike that cost as much as a car repair &mdash; could improve my life opened up a world of possibilities, where better choices in one area create gains in another.

 I got to know my neighbors.
-I became healthier.
-I polluted less.
-I didn't need to drive, or park.
+Became healthier.
+Polluted less.
+Didn't waste time in traffic or parking.
 My kids loved going on errands.
-I shopped more locally.
-I had more fun.
-I went out more.
-I found more friends.
-I found more opportunities for collective joy.
-I found tangible ways to make the world better.
+Shopped more locally.
+Saved more money.
+Had more fun.
+Went out more.
+Met more friends.
+Engaged in collective joy.
+Found tangible ways to make the world better.

 Just switching to a bike did all this.
 Because **all of our problems are related.**